-1.4 Reporting [last updated: 31/12/14]
+1.6 Reporting [last updated: March 2016]

-Fach fund should:
+Each fund should:

-- Complete and submit the quarterly AREF/IPD Pooled Property Questionnaire within a calendar month of the end of each quarter. - 2.
-Have Socially Responsible Investment (SRI) and Environmental Social Governance (ESG) policies available on request. - 3.
-Ensure that any annual/periodic statements as required under legislative/regulatory requirements are completed in a timely fashion. - Disclose if there are preferential fees and other terms for investors or prospective investors. - 5.
-State under which accounting standards the accounts are prepared (if prepared). - Disclose the Standard NAV calculated in accordance with AREF's Fund Pricing Recommendations (August 2014) (click here to view) distributions not already deducted as a liability in the accounting NAV should be deducted in determining the Standard NAV.
+- 1. Complete in full and submit the quarterly AREF/IPD Pooled Property Questionnaire within a calendar month of the end of each quarter. - 2.
+Detail a clear ESG (environmental, social, governance) strategy and provide environmental data for the fund (energy and associated greenhouse gas emissions). - 3.
+Ensure that any annual/periodic statements as required under legislative/regulatory requirements are completed in a timely fashion. - 4.
+Disclose if there are preferential fees and other terms for investors or prospective investors. - 5.
+State under which accounting standards the accounts are prepared. - 6.
+Disclose the Standard NAV calculated in accordance with AREF's Fund Pricing Recommendations (August 2014) (click here to view).
+Any distributions not already deducted as a liability in the accounting NAV should be deducted in determining the Standard NAV.